gardener/landscaper/docs/level_0/basic_concepts.md

 A component is a quite general term usually describing some IT artifact ranging from a small program to large and complex systems.
 In the context of Landscaper we focus on components setting up some cloud environment described with a Blueprint.
-This could range from quite simple installations of one or two helm charts, or the setup up of a complex system like a Garden landscape.
+This could range from quite simple installations of one or two helm charts, or the setup up of a complex system like a Gardener landscape.

 A Blueprint Component usually consists of a Blueprint, and the resources required by the DeployItems, like helm charts, docker images, json schema etc. All these required resources are described by a Component
 Descriptor as a yaml file.